-Much like a cake, it can be hard to predict exactly how fast and high inflation will rise and to know whether it could simply sink once the economic temperature stabilises.
+Just as every week we see the bakers nervously kneeling in front of their ovens, looking for that perfect rise, the topic front of mind for UK investors at the moment has to be inflation.
+Much like a cake, it can be hard to predict exactly how fast and high inflation will rise, and to know whether it may simply sink again once the economic temperature stabilises.

-After a year of lockdowns, spring and summer could play the role of an oven heated to 180 degrees Celsius, helping the ingredients of economic normality bind together.
-If this leads to a temporary uptick in inflation, then much like the mound of a perfect Victoria sponge, we expect it to peak and then reduce again to trend level.
+After a year of lockdowns, spring and summer effectively played the role of an oven heated to 180 degrees Celsius, helping the ingredients of economic normality bind together.
+As expected this led to an uptick in inflation.
+However, hopes for a short-term peak followed by a reduction to trend level are now being challenged.

 The multi-asset recipe

-Happily, our multi-asset managers are much like professionally trained patisserie chefs.
+Happily, a multi-asset manager is much like a professionally trained patisserie chef.
 They have access to the full gambit of portfolio ingredients and experience in combatting all sorts of economic conditions to create the best results.
 All while being ready to respond to the whims of head chefs (central bankers).

-In the Tenax Absolute Return Strategies Fund, we are positioned with a duration of 2.6 years in the fixed income portion of our portfolio.
-This is about as low as you can be in terms of duration and we believe it to be an appropriate measure to take as we wait for any inflationary readings to work through the system bearing in mind their potential to impact the yield curve.
+In the Tenax Absolute Return Strategies Fund we are positioned with a duration of 2.4 years in the fixed income portion of our portfolio.
+This is about as low as you can be in terms of duration and we believe it to be an appropriate measure to take while we wait for any inflationary readings to work through the system bearing in mind their potential to impact the yield curve.

-We have also edged up our AAA floating rate note (FRN) exposure by 2.9% since the end of last year to 34% as of 21 April.
-FRNs do not suffer the same volatility as other fixed income assets, which is why we own them, and they have done exactly what we would expect year-to-date, having remained flat.
+We have also edged up our floating rate note (FRN) exposure by 5.9% since the end of last year to 37% as of 28 October.
+FRNs do not suffer the same volatility as other fixed income assets, which is why we own them, and they have done exactly what we would expect year-to-date and remained flat.
 Most of them pay around 100bps over sovereign bonds and are either impervious to higher interest rates, or indeed want them.

-In the past, we have had a higher allocation to linkers but currently they represent only 1.3% of the portfolio.
-We feel they are highly valued at the moment and have the potential to display more volatility if and when inflation does hit.
+In the past we have had a higher allocation to linkers but currently they represent only 1.4% of the portfolio.
+We feel they are highly valued at the moment and have the potential to display more volatility when and if inflation does hit.

-Elsewhere, we maintain an allocation to listed infrastructure companies (currently at 5.9%), which have revenue streams that are in many cases linked to or protected from inflation.
+Finally, we maintain an allocation to listed infrastructure companies (currently at 5.5%), which have revenue streams that are in many cases linked to or protected from inflation.